All you need to know about the Paratri Super Series in 2022

-Incorporated within the series are the British Paratriathlon Championships where national paratriathlon champions will be crowned.
+Incorporated within the series are the British Paratriathlon Championships where national paratriathlon champions will be crowned at Eton Dorney in July 2022.

-Due to Covid-19 racing in 2021 will look different to normal, and all races on the Paratri Super Series will be subject to British Triathlon guidance for events and event organisers, ensuring that they are safe to race at.
+All races on the Paratri Series will be subject to British Triathlon guidance for events and event organisers, ensuring that they are safe to race at.

 Covid-19 Secure measures will be communicated by the organisers of the different races in the build up to the event, but please be aware that these may differ when racing across England, Scotland and Wales and may also affect spectators as well as participants.

-Below is an outline of the 2021 British Triathlon Paratri Super Series, however this is subject to change depending on local and national restrictions.
+Below is an outline of the 2022 British Triathlon Paratri Series, however this is subject to change depending on local and national restrictions.

 This initial outline may be subject to change, with events marked TBC still under discussion to ensure that participant experience across the series is the best available.